ansible/awx/docs/docsite/rst/contributor/communication.rst

 Matrix
 ------

-For real-time interactions, conversations in the Ansible AWX community happen over the Matrix protocol in the following channels:
+For real-time interactions, conversations in the AWX community happen over the Matrix protocol in the following channels:

 * `#awx:ansible.com <https://matrix.to/#/#awx:ansible.com>`_: AWX project-related discussions.
 * `#docs:ansible.im <https://matrix.to/#/#docs:ansible.im>`_: Ansible and AWX documentation-related discussions.